microsoft/live-share/CONTRIBUTING.md

 Here are a few tips that will help us understand your problem or feedback quickly.

-> **Tip:** You may be able to save yourself some time by searching [issue repository](https://github.com/Microsoft/project-cascade/issues) to see if the problem/request already exists so you can simply up-vote it.
+> **Tip:** You may be able to save yourself some time by searching the [issue repository](https://github.com/Microsoft/project-cascade/issues) to see if the problem/request already exists so you can simply up-vote it.

 First, try to file a single issue per problem or feature request.